facebook/docusaurus/website/blog/2021-11-18-algolia-docsearch-migration/index.md

 [DocSearch](https://docsearch.algolia.com/) is migrating to a new, more powerful system, which gives users their own Algolia application and new credentials.

-Docusaurus site owners should upgrade their site configuration **by February 1, 2022**

-Existing search indexes will be frozen and become read-only state.
+Docusaurus site owners should upgrade their configuration with [their new credentials](#im-using-docusaurus-and-docsearch-can-i-migrate) **by February 1, 2022**, existing search indexes will be frozen and become read-only after this date.

 <!--truncate-->